 Generalized tremor syndrome was first noticed in small white dogs like Maltese.
-However, the reason behind this syndrome is quite a mystery till date.
-It usually start with pups between 9 months – 2 years.
+However, the reason behind this syndrome is quite a mystery to date.
+It usually starts with pups between 9 months – 2 years.
 Veterinarians generally prescribe a corticosteroid to treat this syndrome.
 With proper medication, improvement can be seen in a week.
-But a disease like distemper which is caused by a virus, especially in young puppies who haven’t got vaccinations, could be fatal.
+But a disease like a distemper which is caused by a virus, especially in young puppies who haven’t got vaccinations, could be fatal.
 Symptoms of distemper disease include:

 - Discharge from eyes and nose